-- Regular proposals: standard EVN (disk recording), e-VLBI and Out-of-Session observations, which may include large proposals, trigger proposals, global proposals, and proposals involving additional EVN/non-EVN antennas (including integrated e-MERLIN observations), and correlator-only proposals - Target of Opportunity (ToO) proposals: for time-critical projects targeting, e.g. transient phenomena - Short Observation requests: these are primarily intended for checking calibrators or testing a calibration strategy, not for achieving science goals
+- Regular proposals: standard EVN (disk recording), e-VLBI and Out-of-Session observations, which may include large proposals, trigger proposals, global proposals, and proposals involving additional EVN/non-EVN antennas (including integrated e-MERLIN observations), and correlator-only proposals. - Target of Opportunity (ToO) proposals: for time-critical projects targeting, e.g. transient phenomena. - Short Observation requests: these are primarily intended for checking calibrators or testing a calibration strategy, not for achieving science goals. - EVN-lite subarray background projects: a background project for an EVN-lite subarray requires more than 200h of observing time from a subset of EVN stations outside of regular sessions.
+The correlation time for this project will be limited, a well-defined correlation trigger has to be described in the proposal.
+Only one project will be supported.
+This pilot program is currently limited to the 1 October call and to 18/21cm only, with a project lifetime of one year, starting in 2023.
+For details, contact the EVN PC Chair (evnpc@jive.eu).

 The deadlines for proposal submission are on 1 February, 1 June and 1 October each year, except for ToO and Short Observation requests, which can be submitted any time.
-More information regarding the EVN capabilities, observing sessions, proposal guidelines, and user support can be found at the EVN website.
+More information regarding the EVN capabilities, observing sessions, proposal guidelines, and user support can be found on the EVN website.

 Trigger proposals are for a type of rapid response science observations in which a (class of) source(s) is expected to become active in the radio in the foreseeable future, and requires immediate attention if this happens.
 The triggering conditions (e.g., radio flux density level, entering to a specific X-ray spectral state etc.) must be clearly stated in the proposal.
-Trigger observations are primarily intended for e-VLBI days which guarantee rapid correlation, but activating proposals in EVN Sessions is possible if the proposing team request it and it is judged favorably by the PC.
+Trigger observations are primarily intended for e-VLBI days which guarantee rapid correlation, but activating proposals in EVN Sessions is possible if the proposing team requests it and it is judged favorably by the PC.
+For a one-year trial period in 2023, triggers will be possible for an EVN-lite subarray observing outside of the regular sessions.
+Therefore, the trigger proposals must very carefully describe the minimum array requirements so that the EVN PC Chair and the EVN Scheduler can judge whether these can be met with an EVN-lite subarray.
 For details, see the 'Trigger observations' section in the description of Regular proposals.

 Large EVN observation proposals (>48 hrs) are encouraged by the EVN Programme Committee (PC).
 These will be subject to more detailed scrutiny on the feasibility of the proposal: the EVN PC may, in some cases, grant the observing time in tranches or attach conditions on the release of the data.
-There is no upper limit on the amount of time that may be requested by an EVN large proposal (projects of more than one hundred hours have been granted in the past).
+There is no upper limit to the amount of time that may be requested by an EVN large proposal (projects of more than one hundred hours have been granted in the past).
 Large proposals can also be proposed as global programmes (although note the different availability levels of VLBA, versus VLA and GBT, see 'Global VLBI proposals' below) and with the integration of e-MERLIN.
 Large projects involving several observing epochs will be asked for progress reports by the PC.